 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against IBM, Fate, Sotera, and Argo and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Feb.
-19, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of International Business Machines Corporation (NYSE: IBM), Fate Therapeutics, Inc. (NASDAQ: FATE), Sotera Health Co.
-(NASDAQ: SHC), and Argo Blockchain Plc, Inc. (NASDAQ: ARBK).
+NEW YORK, Feb.
+19, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of International Business Machines Corporation IBM, Fate Therapeutics, Inc. FATE, Sotera Health Co.
+SHC, and Argo Blockchain Plc, Inc. ARBK.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: January 18, 2018, - October 16, 2018